14500 VS AA

 Here is the detailed comparison of 14500 VS AA batteries based on different features:

-Basics of 14500 VS AA
+Basics of 14500 VS AA Battery

 14500 batteries are based on lithium-ion chemistry.
 While discharging, lithium ions move from the negative electrode to the positive electrode through an electrolyte.
 All of the 14500 batteries come with lithium-ion basics, but not all lithium-ion batteries are 14500 batteries.